-Full-time students will be encouraged to participate in internships with school partners.
-Students may, if they wish, gain 6-9 course credits for their internship by enrolling in ECD 590 (Internship in Birth to Age 8) and writing a substantial paper relating to or arising from the internship.
-This paper must be closely supervised by a faculty advisor, who will ensure that the work does not overlap with the thesis/project.
+Full-time students without an education background will be required to participate in an internship; however, all students are encouraged to partake in an approved internship experience.
+Students will gain six (6) course credits for their internship by enrolling in ECD 590 (Internship in Birth to Age 8) and completed the necessary requirements documented in the course syllabus.
+This internship will be closely supervised by a faculty advisor, who will ensure that the work does not overlap with the capstone project research.